Attila Molnár (politician)

-Dr. Attila Molnár (born 1971) is a Hungarian jurist, politician and a member of the National Assembly (MP) from Fidesz Komárom-Esztergom County Regional List between 2010 and 2014.
-He currently serves as mayor of Komárom since October 3, 2010.
+Attila Molnár (born 1971) is a Hungarian Fidesz politician who was a member of the National Assembly from the Komárom-Esztergom County Regional List between 2010 and 2014.
+He is serving as mayor of Komárom since 3 October 2010.

-He was a member of the Constitutional, Judicial and Standing Orders Committee from May 14, 2010 to May 5, 2014, therefore he participated in the drawing up of the new constitution in 2011.
+Molnár was a member of the Constitutional, Judicial, and Standing Orders Committee from 14 May 2010 to 5 May 2014 during the second Orbán government and participated in the drawing up of the Fundamental Law of Hungary in 2011.

 Personal life

-He is married and has one child.
+Molnár is married and has one child.